Earn cash back

 If you experience any changes that could impact your financial situation, be upfront with your lender.
 Your lender may be able to reassess and potentially adjust your loan terms before you get too deep into the home-buying process.

-Why Might Your Pre-Approval Not Lead to a Final Mortgage?
+Why Might a Pre-Approval Not Lead to Final Approval?

-Some factors that could affect your pre-approval before loan finalization include:
+Some factors that could affect whether you get final approval on your loan include:

 - Changes to your financial situation, such as employment loss and major changes to your credit score